How Do I Write Content That AI Engines Cite?

 | "Content freshness is probably important" | "76% of cited pages were updated within 30 days" |

-AI engines are looking for answers, not speculation.
+AI engines look for answers, not speculation.
 If you can back a claim with data, state it as fact.
-If you can't, find data that lets you.
+If you cannot, find data that lets you.

 Front-load your content

 44.2% of AI citations come from the first 30% of a page.
-This means the most important information should appear at the top — not buried after a lengthy introduction.
+Put the most important information at the top.
+Do not bury it after a lengthy introduction.
 The structure should be:

 - H1 - clear question or topic